2002 Green Bay Packers season: Season summary

 Green Bay started the season with eight wins in their first nine games, led by quarterback Brett Favre and running back Ahman Green.
 The Packers led the NFC North throughout the year, winning the division by a six-game margin.
 Green Bay became the first team to win the newly rechristened division, formerly known as the NFC Central.
 It was the Packers' first division title since 1997, and the team would go on to win the NFC North for three consecutive seasons.

 For the first time in years, it appeared that the Packers had a legitimate chance of reaching the Super Bowl heading into the final Sunday of the regular season.
 With one game left, Green Bay was 12–3, and a victory away from clinching home field advantage throughout the playoffs after the Philadelphia Eagles failed to clinch home field advantage themselves one day prior in an overtime defeat to the New York Giants.
 The Packers had never lost a home playoff game in franchise history, had achieved an 8–0 record at home in 2002, and had established a run of Lambeau Field dominance since the Mike Holmgren era.
 As a result, playing home games at Lambeau Field would seemingly give the Packers a significant advantage in the playoffs.
 The final game was on the road against the New York Jets, who beat the Packers handily to win the AFC East division title.
 The loss which coincided with the Buccaneers winning was a blow to the Packers, who dropped down to the number three seed in the NFC and had an incredibly difficult road to the Super Bowl.
 Six days later, the Packers were beaten by Michael Vick's Atlanta Falcons, the first home playoff loss in Packers history.

 The 2002 season was another memorable year for quarterback Brett Favre.
 Throughout the season, Favre was a favorite to win his fourth Most Valuable Player award.
 The Packers' lopsided loss to the Jets in the regular season finale may have swayed voters, as Favre lost the MVP award by merely two votes to Raiders quarterback Rich Gannon.

 Offseason

-2002 NFL draft
+Draft

 In the 2002 NFL draft, the Packers selected 20th overall, drafting future all-pro wide receiver Javon Walker with their first round pick.